brainvisa/casa-distro/README.md

 ## Software building

 Once the development environment is activated, all commands from build tree are in `PATH` and can be used directly, including `bv_maker`.
-During the environment setup process, source codes for casa-distro and brainvisa-cmake are downloades and put in the PATH.
+During the installation of `brainvisa-forge` package, source codes for casa-distro and brainvisa-cmake are downloades and put in the PATH.
 Therefore, `bv_maker` can be directly used when the environment is activated.
 This will launch the command from the source tree an create a build tree.
-Next calls to `bv_maker` will use the build tree.
+Next calls to `bv_maker` will use the build tree version.

 ## Build and publish Conda packages